 Although John Montefusco (1950), “the Count,” until recently, was the only other Yankee player born May 25, we’ll later list three major leaguers who spent a little time with the team.
 John ended his long career with the Yanks in 1983 through 1986 once they got him from San Diego for Dennis Rasmussen and Edwin Rodriguez in August of the former year.
 He won 10, lost three, and saved four while in Pinstripes.
 The Count’s career count?
 90-83, with five saves, from 1974-1986.

-But before going into guys who did not take the field wearing pinstripes, we need to add righthander Mike King (1995), who after being drafted in the 12th round by Miami in 2016, was traded by the Marlins with international bonus slot money to the Yankees for Garrett Cooper and Caleb Smith in 2017.
+But before going into guys who did not take the field wearing pinstripes, we need to add righthander Michael King (1995), who after being drafted in the 12th round by Miami in 2016, was traded by the Marlins with international bonus slot money to the Yankees for Garrett Cooper and Caleb Smith in 2017.
 Mike got into one game with the parent club in 2019, giving up two hits and a run in two innings.
-In nine 2020 games (four starts) he went 1-2, but appears to have established himself as the team’s best long man option in the pen in 2021.
-He has pitched to a sub-2.00 era in five games as of this writing.
+In nine 2020 games (four starts) he went 1-2, but appeared to establish himself as the team’s best long man option in the pen in 2021, when he went 2-4 in 22 games.
+But he emerged as the golden child of the reliever corps in 2022, fulfilling several roles while going 6-3 with one save in 34 games, before being lost to injury.
+He is 0-1 with three saves in 11 games in 2023 as of this writing.

 Joey Eischen (1970) bounced around the National League from Montreal to LA (for ex-Yank Roberto Kelly) to Cinncy, but the Yanks signed him to a free-agent contract in February of 1998, though they released him a month later.
 Eischen posted a 9-7 record with three saves through 2004, mostly with Montreal.
 Jim Archer (1932), who would play with the Orioles and the A’s, was signed by the Yankees as an amateur free agent before the 1951 season, though they released him a year later, as well.
 The lefty thrower went 9-16 with the 1961-1962 Kansas City A’s.
 And first baseman Randall Simon (1975) signed with the Yanks as a free agent in May 2000; they released him that October.
 Through the 2006 season Simon had hit 49 home runs with 237 rbi’s, with the Braves, the Tigers, the Pirates, and the Cubs.